Cancer (mythology)

-In art, Carcinos is often depicted as a detail of the myth of the Hydra or as an image of the Zodiac sign and the constellation to which it gives its name.
+In art, Carcinus is often depicted as a detail of the myth of the Hydra or as an image of the Zodiac sign and the constellation to which it gives its name.

 Etymology

-The name "Carcinos" is a transliteration of the Ancient Greek word Καρκίνος, which literally means "crab".
+The name "Carcinus" is a latinisation of the Ancient Greek word Καρκίνος, which literally means "crab".
 This is why, according to the version and translation of the myth, the character is not referred to by his original name but only as a giant crab, the Crab or Cancer.

-"Cancer" is the translation of the word carcinos into Latin, made by Aulus Cornelius Celsus and collected in his work De medicina.
-The Greek term had been used since Hippocrates (460-370 B.C.) to denote certain types of tumors, because of the resemblance that the Greek physician observed between the lesions and the shape of a crab.
+"Cancer" is the translation of the word karkinos into Latin, made by Aulus Cornelius Celsus and collected in his work De Medicina.
+The Greek term had been used since Hippocrates (460–370 BC) to denote certain types of tumors, because of the resemblance that the Greek physician observed between the lesions and the shape of a crab.
 Celsus continued to use the analogy and introduced the term that has endured to the present day to denote that group of diseases.

 The word Καρκίνος is still used in the Greek language today for several of the meanings of the word cancer.
 Other words such as "carcinoma" (also used by Hippocrates), "carcinogen" or "carcinology" share the original Greek root, in reference to both the crustaceans and the disease.